Broche de Oro: Plot

 Already packing up for Orlando, Alberto desperately calls Carlos but is answered by Rafael to which he tells he will pick up the car the next day while Carlos and the elders stay the night at Coco's.
 Later that night, Coco throws a party to which Carlos, Rafael, Anselmo, Pablo, Sofía, Wanda and Margarita join.
 Meanwhile, the Madre Superiora and Norberto experience what appears to be alien activity calling out his name and ends up on the car's roof claiming "it was all so fast".
 Rafael is later found collapsed inside Coco's guest room by his grandson and helps him recover; Rafael confesses he's dealing with an illness but does not reveal which one.

 The last day of the competition arrives and the Madre Superiora and Roberto finally found where the elders have been staying, after seeing Anselmo outside on the street.
 As the competition starts, the Madre Superiora and Norberto finally catch the elders at the beach but the nun admires the surfing and reveals she used to surf when she was younger.
 Carlos wins first place and an infuriated Manolo pushes him, creating a commotion to which Rafael tries to defend his grandson but Manolo pushes him down on the sand and begins to have health complications.
 He is immediately rushed to the hospital with the help from Carlos, the Madre Superiora, Roberto, Alberto and a changed-of-heart Manolo.
 Alberto reconciles with his father after being so harsh on him and both have a heartfelt father-and-son moment in the hospital.

 After being released, Rafael returns to the retirement home.
 Anselmo marries Margarita and Pablo marries Coco in a double wedding with all their friends and family including Rafael, Carlos, Sofía and Julio, who cries over his mother's marriage.
-Some time after the wedding, Rafael passes away, and his ashes were buried besides his wife's under the tree in the Medina family land in Loíza.
+Some time after the wedding, Rafael passes away, and his ashes are buried besides his wife's under the tree in the Medina family land in Loíza.

 In a mid-credits scene, an off-camera elder tries to sneak out the retirement home but the Madre Superiora and Norberto confront the elder from escaping.